When Candidates Were Presidential

 Obama did not answer any of the questions that night that mattered to me.
 He put on a good show, but he still did not represent the ideas that I honor.

-As a Christian, I do not support abortion outside of incest, rape, and endangerment to the life of the mother.
-I do not see myself voting for a party that supports abortion as the Democrats do.
+I do not support abortion outside of incest, rape, and endangerment to the life of the mother.
+I do not see myself supporting a party that supports abortion as the Democrats do.
+I also do not support the Republican Party because it seems only slightly different.

 I do not support same-gender marriage.
-Why would I vote for someone who supports those things when I have in Mitt Romney someone who shares my view through the Judiciary made this a settled point?
+Why would I vote for someone who supports those things when I have in a Mitt Romney type someone who shares my view, even though the Judiciary made this a settled point?

-I took away from this debate that I am more determined than ever for Mitt Romney to run again, even in the 2020 election if he is still alive.
+I took away from this debate that I am more determined than ever for Mitt Romney to run again, or someone like him, in the 2024 election.